varnerlab/CHEME-1800-Computing-Book/unit-1-basics/types.md

 ````

 ##### What about negative integers?
-{prf:ref}`defn-number-system` shows how we can represent numbers in different bases, e.g., integers written in `base 2` (binary numbers).
+{prf:ref}`defn-number-system` shows the representation of numbers in different bases, e.g., integers written in `base 2` (binary numbers).
 However, the set of integers $\mathbb{Z}$ also contains negative numbers; how can we represent this type of number in a `base 2` system?
 When representing integers using a fixed number of bits, negative integers are typically represented using [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement), a mathematical operation to reversibly convert a positive binary number into a negative binary number with equivalent (but negative) value.

 [Two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) is executed by first inverting all bits, i.e., flipping `0` to `1` and vice-versa, and next adding a place value of `1` to the inverted number.
 Let's consider an example: